Matthew-D-Johnston/js225/js229_study_guide.md

 ### Scope and Closures

+* The concepts of closure and scope are intimately related.
+Closures use the scope in effect at a function's definition point to determine what variables that function can access.
+What variables are in scope during a function's execution depend on the closure formed by the function's definition.
+It's somewhat circular reasoning, but it's impossible to separate the two.
+* MDN defines **closure** as "the combination of a function and the lexical environment within which that function was [defined]."
+You can think of closure as a function combined with any variables from its lexical scope that the function needs.
+In other words, if a function uses a variable that is not declared or initialized in that function, then that variable will be part of the closure (provided it exists).
+* Closures are created when you define a function or method.
+The closure essentially _closes over_ its environment--what's in scope.
+In effect, the function definition and its scope become a single entity called a closure.
+When the function is invoked, it can access any variables it needs from that environment.
+That is, the function can use variables from the lexical scope where the function was defined. **Even if those variables aren't in the lexical scope where you invoke the function, it can still access them.**
+* Note that closures only close over the variables that the function needs.
+If the function uses the variable `foo`, but the outer scope contains both `foo` and `bar`, only `foo` will be included in the closure.
+* Wait a minute.
+How can you use variables that aren't in scope?
+Doesn't scope govern what variables you can use?
+Yes, that's true, but it's a little imprecise.
+When we say that a variable is no longer in scope, we mean that it isn't in scope at the point in your program where you invoke the function.
+However, closure and scope are lexical concepts.
+Where you invoke a function is unimportant; where you define the function is.
+A closure includes the variables it needs from the scope where you defined the function.
+Those variables may not be in scope when you invoke the function, but they're still available to the function.
 * All functions, regardless of syntax, obey the same lexical scoping rules:
   * They can access any variables defined within it.
   * They can access any variables that were in scope based on the context where the function was **defined**.